skiptoniam/geostuff/README.md

-# sense
+# geostuff (formally sense)
-My R package for using gdal libraries in R. It's a moving feast.
+My R package for using gdal and ocm libraries in R. It's a moving feast.